fsek/docs/source/examples/backend/backend.rst

 Backend Code Tutorial
 =====================

-So you want to work on the backend of our website and app?
-Great!
 This tutorial will guide you through the basics of our backend code.
 You will be creating a simple data object and learning how to interact with it using CRUD (Create, Read, Update, Delete) operations.

 Preparation
 -----------